Previous

 An account of the Battle of the Somme, 2 July - 19 November

-Slogging Match, Debut of the Tank, Grim Harvest,
+Slogging Match, Debut of the Tank, Grim Harvest

 The first day of the Somme offensive was the nadir of the BEF's fortunes.
 The British had other bad days during the war, particularly in March and April of 1918, but none matched the scale and intensity of the tragedy experienced on 1 July 1916.
 With the struggle at Verdun having reached its 132nd day, there was no question of calling off the Somme battle which, in the end, would itself continue for a further four-and-a-half months.
 As July wore on, Haig began to think less of an immediate breakthrough and to regard the fighting more as a 'wearing-out' battle preparatory to the next decisive blow, probably in mid-September.
 Meanwhile, on 3 July, following Falkenhayn's order that not one foot of ground should be yielded, General Fritz von Below, then commanding the German Second Army, similarly decreed that the will to stand firm `must be impressed on every man in the Army' and that `the enemy should have to carve his way over heaps of corpses'.
 These policies set the pattern of incessant British attacks and equally determined German counterattacks which, as John Terraine points out, represented the true texture of the Battle of the Somme.